Drafts

 - If a previous prescription is selected that had repeats left, the repeats total will not be editable.

-- Select if the script will be deferred, is owing or is an external repeat.
+- Select if the script will be Deferred, is Owing or is an External Repeat.

 - If an external repeat is selected, record the date of previous supply, external script number and external pharmacy.

-- If a smaller amount can be prepared than originally prescribed, tick the 'Variable Supply' box and enter the total prescribed quantity along with the total quantity remaining.
+- If a smaller amount can be prepared than originally prescribed, tick 'check_box Variable Supply' and enter the

-- If there are more than 0 repeats left, set the minimum number of days between repeats.
+- If there are more than 0 repeats left, set the

-- After saving a draft, a status button will appear at the top of the page.
-To mark the draft as checked, click the 'Unchecked Status' button, and it will change to a green checked status. premium Package
+- To mark the draft as checked, click the 'check Unchecked' button, and the status will change to 'check Checked'. premium Package

-Editing a draft script
+Editing a draft

-- Go to the 'Drafts' page and select the draft to be edited.
+- Select the 'Draft' to be edited.

 - If a unique formulation was used for the draft, search for a master formulation to use instead.